SERVIR/flood_mapping_intercomparison/README.md

 * Module 3 -- Harmonization & Validation: This module will harmonize all available products to a single classification schema.
 * Module 4 -- Sampling Design: This module will distribute sample points that we will use to validate the flood products.
 * Module 5 -- Reference Data Collection: This module will teach you how to create a project in Collect Earth Online and collect points
-* Module 6 --Accuracy Assessment.
+* Module 6 -- Accuracy Assessment.
 This module will calculate accuracy statistics of each flood product.
 This includes overall accuracy, precision, recall, F1 score, and the Normalized Matthew's Correlation Coefficient.
-These metrics will be calculated for all points as well as for subpopulations relating to landcover
+These metrics will be calculated for all points as well as for subpopulations relating to landcover, slope, and elevation.
 * Module 7 -- Accuracy Visualization.
-This modu
+This module will visualize the metrics calculated in Module 6 for different flood events, land cover types, and slope/elevation regimes
+* Module 8 -- Resampling.
+This module will resample all flood products to a common pixel size of 30 meters.
+* Module 9 -- Intersection Over Union.
+This module will caclulate the Intersection over Union for each pair of flood products in order to measure the similarity of each map's classification.

 Sections

 * Section A: Case Study Search.
 This script will take a file containing flood events and output a file showing the satellite overpass and cloud cover information for each flood event.
 We used this section to obtain a handful of flood events that we examined in this project.